 Tzvetan Todorov, Germaine Tillion facing the extreme

 Germaine Tillion is not just an anthropologist who lived through a concentration camp; she tended to adopt an anthropologist's point of view even when confined at the camp and would later draw on her experience as a deportee in her professional research.
 In Ravensbrück, she strived to understand the concentration camp system, which she then explained to the other detainees in the form of lectures or of a « musical review ».
-As a historian and anthropologist, she endeavours to find the right balance between objective data and her subjective experiences, always walking the line between identifying with her subject and maintaining her distance.
+As a Historian and Anthropologist, she endeavours to find the right balance between objective data and her subjective experiences, always treading the line between identifying with her subject and maintaining her distance.

 STUDIES AND ESSAYS